project-akri/akri/docs/coap-demo.md

 Now it is time to install the Akri using Helm.
 When installing Akri, we can specify that we want to deploy the CoAP Discovery Handlers by setting the helm value `coap.discovery.enabled=true`.
 We also specify that we want to create a CoAP Configuration with `--set coap.configuration.enabled=true`.

-In the Configuration, we need to specify our CoAP server's static IP address since otherwise the the Discovery Handler's default behaviour is to use the broadcast method: `--set coap.configuration.discoveryDetails.staticIpAddresses[0] = "192.168.1.126"`.
+In the Configuration, we need to specify our CoAP server's static IP address.
+Otherwise, the Discovery Handler's default behaviour is to use the broadcast method: `--set coap.configuration.discoveryDetails.staticIpAddresses[0] = "192.168.1.126"`.

 The final CLI commands should look like this: